rsslc/mp_benti/docs/PRODUCTION.md

 ## ✅ Current Status

-Your Django app is **mostly production-ready**, but needs a few critical configurations before Railway deployment.
+Your Django app is **mostly production-ready**, but needs a few critical configurations before PythonAnywhere deployment.

 ---